iifl-logo

 Outlook

 The Indian economy is expected to continue its upward trend and become the third-largest economy by 2027.
-According to the Organisation for Economic Co-operation and Development (OECD), the GDP is expected to grow by 6.6% in FY 2024-25.
+According to the Organisation for Economic Co-operation and Development (OECD), the GDP grew by 6.6% in FY 2024-25.
 Inflation is expected to further fall and this will support the increased level of consumption of goods and services and contribute to increased activity in the economy.

 With the support of various industry-promoting programmes like the Production-Linked Incentive (PLI) scheme and the governments Make in India initiative, the manufacturing sector can potentially expand into a USD 1 trillion industry by 2025-2026.
 This strategic move is expected to help the growth of the manufacturing sector and thereby contribute to economic growth in the coming years.